 What changed things

 2015 and 2016 have been pivotal years in my entrepreneurship journey.
-Last year I learned a little lesson in stick-to-it-tiveness (not a word, but it should be) when I met a woman at a conference who started a business 11 years before, but it wasn’t until seven years in that she was able to make it her fulltime job.
+Last year I learned a little lesson in stick-to-it-tiveness (not a word, but it should be) when I met a woman at a conference who started a business 11 years before.
+It wasn’t until seven years in that she was able to make it her full-time job.
 It was then that I realized – while some people’s ideas take off immediately – more often than not you have to keep chugging along and live in complete obscurity and deal with profit loss or just simply making nothing.
 Eventually the hard work and humility pay off.

 This year I was at a workshop for my nonprofit job, and the woman presenting said something that changed my mindset about building your dreams in a crazy market.
 She said that instead of thinking that nonprofits have to fight over the same slice of pie, we have to realize that the pie actually gets bigger.

 Don’t ask me the logic of that.
 Don’t ask me how that works.
-But when she said those words, I realized that could apply to other areas of life and other markets.
-It’s not a foolproof way of thinking – like I can do anything and eventually people will just flock to it – but if I have a passion for something and am willing to work hard at it and rework it when necessary, I may just find a place for myself.
+But when she said those words, I realized that it could apply to other areas of life and other markets.
+It’s not a foolproof way of thinking – like I can’t do anything and eventually people will just flock to it.
+But if I have a passion for something and am willing to work hard at it and rework it when necessary, I may just find a place for myself.
 I may just fill a need that no one even realized was there.
 And being me, I can bring something to the market no one else can.

 So, if you have an idea: work on it, research it, build it.
 Just because lots of people already seem to do what you’re doing, that doesn’t mean you have no business being there.
 It does mean that your idea is possible, because others succeed in it already.

 Thanks for reading!
 If you would like more encouragement delivered straight to your inbox, subscribe in the box below.